Tracking Summer Greenland Blocking: the Upstream Pathway Shapes Historical Extremes and Future Change: Trends in reanalysis and CMIP6 models

 We then analyze the composition of the recent ERA5 blocking anomaly maximum, separating the contributions from upstream and retrograding blocks (Fig.~\ref{frequency_distribution_historical}b,e,c,f).
 This is done by inspecting the upstream and retrograding blocking frequency time series in the same month of the observed blocking frequency maximum (August 2012 for the DAV index and June 2013 for the GHA index).
-Note that the monthly time series is smoothed by applying a 10-years running mean (for further details see the Methods section).
+Note that the monthly time series is smoothed by applying a 10-year running mean (for further details see the Methods section).
 Crucially, while retrograding blocks do not exhibit notable anomalies during the observed ERA5 peak, which falls well below the typical model maxima, a very high value of upstream block frequency anomaly is observed for both the DAV and GHA indices.
 For the DAV index, the ERA5 upstream blocking anomaly is overcome by just 1 of the 70 simulations composing the CMIP6 ensemble (98.6th percentile), implying that CMIP6 models likely underestimate the variability of upstream blocking.
 Results are consistent for the GHA index, where the percentile value remains high (90th percentile), confirming that the recent increase in GB is indeed driven by a period of extreme upstream blocking frequency.

 Finally, we assess whether the physical characteristics of upstream and retrograding blocks are correctly captured by CMIP6 models.
-By comparing the distributions of center-of-mass position, area, persistence, WBI, and intensity between the CMIP6 ensemble and ERA5, we find that the models reproduce the observed blocking features with high fidelity (not shown).
+By comparing the distributions of center-of-mass position, area, persistence, WBI, and intensity between the CMIP6 ensemble and ERA5, we find that the models reproduce the observed blocking features with high fidelity.
+In fact, the distributions of the GB event characteristics are almost identical in ERA5 and the historical CMIP6 ensemble.
 This is especially true for the DAV index, for which no appreciable differences are found.
 For the GHA index, however, the models slightly underestimate the persistence and intensity of both block types.
-A complete set of characteristics histograms is provided in the Supplementary Material.
+A complete set of characteristics histograms is provided in the Supplementary Material (Figs.~S4 and S5).